 Bird pays people to collect its E-scooters every night and bring them inside to recharge.
 These people, known as “chargers,” are also supposed to look for damage to the vehicles and report them to Bird.
 This maintenance reporting system, however, often misses damaged vehicles that put subsequent riders at risk.

-2. Types of E-scooter accidents
+2. What are types of E-scooter accidents?

 The uncertain rules about how to ride Bird’s E-scooters – together with reckless driving habits and the scooters’ high speeds – have led to thousands of accidents involving Bird’s E-scooters.
 The risks of riding one of Bird’s E-scooters are not hypothetical: Hospitals have noted a sharp rise in emergency room visits in the weeks after Bird dropped off a fleet of vehicles.3